moorepants/eme171/content/pages/ode-integration-best-practices.rst

    use of global variables or other bad practices at making the values available across a set of functions and scripts.

-Anonymous functions are declared like with the following syntax:
+Anonymous functions are declared with the following syntax:

 .. code-block:: text